-The Influencer series I wrote a few months ago ended up helping many people, and I’m glad my experiences encouraged others to start working towards the goal of becoming an Influencer.
-There are still a lot of questions I receive daily, and one that stood out to me is, “What questions should I ask before working with natural hair brands?”
+The blog posts I wrote for Influencers a few months ago ended up helping many people, and I’m glad my experiences encouraged others to start working towards the goal of becoming an Influencer.
+There are still a lot of questions I receive daily, and one that stood out to me is, “What questions should I ask before working with brands?”

 That’s why I decided to write this post because it’s another important topic when it comes to being an Influencer.
 One thing you want to avoid is accepting collaborations you know nothing about.
 It’s exciting working with your favorite brands, however, you want to get all of the information you need upfront before saying yes.

 By the way, if you haven’t subscribed to my blog yet, what are you

 A brand is reaching out to you for a reason.
 They see your value and want to get in front of your audience.
 But, how do they plan on doing that?
 Before working with brands, you want to ask what they are looking for in the collaboration.
 This will help you decide whether or not it’s something you’re willing to move forward with.When a brand reaches out for a collaboration, it’s important to ask what deliverables they’re expecting.
 Click To Tweet